wychenc/enhancer_gene_linking/process_raw_data/README.md

-**Repository to process H3K27ac and RNA-seq data across 720 cell lines downloaded from ENCODE and NIH Roadmap Epigenomics repositories**
+**Code to process H3K27ac and RNA-seq data across 720 cell lines downloaded from ENCODE and NIH Roadmap Epigenomics repositories**